 Drug Testing Laboratory disputes.
 On August 28, 2012, a chemist formerly employed at the Department of Public Health's drug testing laboratory in Boston admitted to several types of misconduct involving her handling of laboratory samples, which were used in criminal cases.
 The Governor was informed and ordered the immediate closure of the laboratory.
 The Governor established a central office to identify individuals who may be affected by the chemist's alleged malfeasance, which the office has estimated as possibly tens of thousands of criminal drug cases.
 The Governor also announced that Inspector General Glenn Cunha is conducting an independent assessment of the laboratory's operations.
 In addition, the Attorney General's Office is conducting a criminal investigation.
 On December 17, 2012, the former chemist was indicted by a Statewide Grand Jury on 27 charges in connection with altering drug evidence during the testing process and obstructing justice.
 She was arraigned on December 20, 2012 in Suffolk Superior Court.
 There likely will be significant, but as yet undetermined, state costs required to investigate and respond to the chemist's alleged malfeasance.
+Supplemental appropriations totaling \$30 million were approved during fiscal 2013 to create a fund to reimburse agencies and cities for costs associated with investigating and responding to misconduct at the state drug testing laboratory.
 In addition, there may be costs to defend civil complaints alleging state liability in both state and federal court and for potential judgments.
-As neither the criminal investigation nor the determination of the number of specific cases affected has been completed, there is not sufficient information to fully estimate these additional state costs at this time.
-Supplemental appropriations totaling \$30 million were approved during fiscal 2013 to create a fund to reimburse agencies and cities for costs associated with investigating and responding to misconduct at the state drug testing laboratory.
-See "FISCAL 2013 AND FISCAL 2014 - Fiscal 2013" and "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Nontax Revenues; Settlements and Judgments."
+Those additional state costs cannot be fully estimated at this time.

 Solomon v.
-Bigby et al. and Jones v.
+Bigby et al., Jones v.
+Bigby et al., and Moses v.
 Bigby et al., U.S. District Court, District of Massachusetts - Eastern Division.
-These are civil actions for civil rights violations against the former Secretary of Health and Human Services, the former Commissioner of the Department of Public Health and the supervisors of the state drug testing lab.
+These are civil actions for civil rights violations against current and former employees of the Executive Office of Health and Human Services, the Department of Public Health, the Suffolk County District Attorney's Office, and the Boston Police Department.
+All three cases are in the early stages of litigation.
+As an example, plaintiff Jones is seeking \$2.5 million in damages.
+The court has under advisement a motion to dismiss filed by some defendants in the Solomon case.
+Other motions to dismiss will be heard on December 6, 2013.
+Separately, a pro se inmate has filed an action in Suffolk Superior Court seeking damages from several current or former state employees, in addition to the United States Attorney.
 Additionally, the Commonwealth has received three presentment letters alleging civil rights and tort violations arising out of events at the state drug lab.
-One of these presentment letters, Alomar et al. v.
-Bigby et al. foreshadows a class action that will be brought by 37 plaintiffs alleging violations of their civil rights.
+One of these presentment letters, captioned Alomar et al. v.
+Bigby et al., provides notice of a class action that will be brought by 37 plaintiffs alleging violations of their civil rights.